 To produce a suitable preparation of active compound, 1 part by weight of active compound is mixed with the stated amounts of solvent and emulsifier, and the concentrate is diluted with emulsifier-containing water to the desired concentration.
-If addition of ammonium salts or ammonium salts and penetrant is required, the appropriate amount is in each case pipetted in after dilution of the respective finished solution of the preparation.
+If addition of ammonium salts or ammonium salts in % after 5 days and penetrant is required, the appropriate amount is in each case pipetted in after dilution of the respective finished solution of the preparation.